build-on-aws/automated-arc-zonal-shift/README.md

     cd src/sample
     ```

-2. Edit the payload.json file to reflect your load balancer's name.
+2. Edit the payload.json file.
+Change the value of `elb_arn` and `az_id` to your load balancer's Amazon Resource Name (ARN) and Availability Zone ID respectively.
-`DO NOT` change the Key.
+`DO NOT` change any of the Keys.

     ```bash
     vi payload.json